taiwo2/appointment-frontend/README.md

 <p align="center">

-  <h2 align="center">ABC Hospital</h2>
+  <h2 align="center">BHAKTI HUSADA Hospital</h2>
-  <p align="center">A react-redux single page responsive application, where user can see the details of doctors of ABC Hospital and book an appointment with the doctor.
+  <p align="center">A react-redux single page responsive application, where user can see the details of doctors of BHAKTI HUSADA Hospital and book an appointment with the doctor.
 A user needs to sign up and login to book/delete an appointment.</p>
-  # Screenshot

 * ![Home](./hospital.png)